Azure Virtual Desktop environment

-You can set additional properties on the host pool to change its load-balancing behavior, how many sessions each session host can take, and what the user can do to session hosts in the host pool while signed in to their Windows Virtual Desktop sessions.
+You can set additional properties on the host pool to change its load-balancing behavior, how many sessions each session host can take, and what the user can do to session hosts in the host pool while signed in to their Azure Virtual Desktop sessions.
 You control the resources published to users through app groups.

 An app group is a logical grouping of applications installed on session hosts in the host pool.
 An app group can be one of two types:

 - RemoteApp, where users access the RemoteApps you individually select and publish to the app group